Adalia (beetle): Ecology and biogeography

 Adalia bipunctata is present in Europe, Asia, North America and New Zealand.

-The two species are predominantly aphidophagous, but also show cannibalism and prey on other ladybirds.
+The species are predominantly aphidophagous, but also show cannibalism and prey on other ladybirds.

 Adalia species are subject to parasitism by male-killing bacteria: invasion of one insect species, A. bipunctata, by two different male-killing bacteria, phorid and degeerid flies, as well as sexually transmitted Coccipolipus hippodamiae mites.